awslabs/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 Note that if [validation](../validation/README.md) is required, it is recommended to perform cleanup after the final validation stage.

-## Limitations

-The following limitations should be considered before transforming Timestream for LiveAnalytics records to line protocol:
-- The finest timestamp precision that Athena supports is **milliseconds**.
-If you need greater timestamp precision, such as microsecond or nanosecond precision, consider migrating to [Amazon RDS](https://aws.amazon.com/rds/).

 ## Troubleshooting

 ### Table Already Exists Error